Flourless Chocolate Cake

 Step-by-Step Instructions

-In a large microwave-safe bowl, melt the butter in the microwave until hot and foamy (careful not to boil it, or it will splatter all over your microwave).
+In a large microwave-safe bowl, melt the butter in the microwave until it’s hot and foamy (but be careful not to let it boil, or it’ll splatter everywhere!).
+Then, add the chocolate and espresso powder.

 adding chocolate and espresso powder to melted butter